isc-projects/isc-dnssec-guide/doc/recipes.rst

    # rndc signing -nsec3param 1 0 10 FFFF example.com

-To set the opt-out flag, 15 iterations, and no salt, use:
+To use the SHA-1 hash algorithm, set the opt-out flag, 15 iterations, and no salt, use:

 ::